Вход

 In the monastery's courtyard stands the chapel, “Life-Giving Spring,” built around the well, which, according to the Mother of God, is blessed, and many will find healing there. he crosses, a reliquary

-The monastery also houses a valuable relic—a fragment of the Holy Cross of Christ.
-It was discovered in 2002, during archaeological excavations at a medieval episcopal centre located at the foot of Perperikon.
-During the excavations, bronze cross-reliquaries were found in the apse of the episcopal church.
-In one of tcontained fragments of the Holy Cross.
-On 1 December 2002, the fragments of the Holy Cross were brought to the “The Assumption of the Mother of God” church in Gledka district, in a procession organised by Father Boyan Saruev, with the
+In the monastery’s courtyard stands the chapel “Life-Giving Spring,” built around the well which the Mother of God said is blessed and where many will find healing.
+The monastery also preserves a valuable relic — a fragment of the Holy Cross of the Lord.
+It was discovered in 2002 during archaeological excavations of a medieval episcopal center located at the foot of Perperikon.
+During the excavations in the apse of the episcopal church, bronze pectoral crosses—reliquaries—were found.
+In one of these crosses, within a small reliquary compartment, fragments of the Holy Cross of the Lord were uncovered.
+On December 1, 2002, the fragments of the Holy Cross were transferred to the “Dormition of the Virgin Mary” church in the Gledka neighborhood in a liturgical procession organized by Father Boyan Saryev, with the participation of devout Christians from across the country.
+Today, the relic is permanently displayed in the church for veneration.

 Categories